-- MATS.
-The U.S. Environmental Protection Agency's (EPA) Mercury and Air Toxics Standards rule (MATS) applies the Clean Air Act (CAA) maximum achievable control technology (MACT) requirement to new or modified sources of emissions of mercury and arsenic, acid gas, nickel, selenium and cyanide.1 On February 13, 2023, the EPA issued a final rule reaffirming that it remains appropriate and necessary to regulate hazardous air pollutants (HAP), including mercury, from power plants after considering cost.2 This action revokes a 2020 finding that it was not appropriate and necessary to regulate coal and oil fired power plants under CAA § 112, and would restore the basis for the MATS rule.
-On April 3, 2023, the EPA proposed to strengthen and update the MATS rule to reflect recent developments in control technologies and the performance of coal fired plants.3 - Air Quality Standards (NO_x and SO2 Emissions).
+• MATS.
+The U.S. Environmental Protection Agency's (EPA) Mercury and Air Toxics Standards rule (MATS) applies the Clean Air Act (CAA) maximum achievable control technology (MACT) requirement to new or modified sources of emissions of mercury and arsenic, acid gas, nickel, selenium and cyanide.
+On February 13, 2023, the EPA issued a final rule reaffirming that it remains appropriate and necessary to regulate hazardous air pollutants (HAP), including mercury, from power plants after considering cost.
+This action revokes a 2020 finding that it was not appropriate and necessary to regulate coal and oil fired power plants under CAA § 112, and would restore the basis for the MATS rule.
+On April 24, 2024, the EPA finalized a strengthened and updated MATS rule reflecting recent developments in control technologies and the performance of coal fired plants.

+- Air Quality Standards (NO, and SO, Emissions).
 The CAA requires each state to attain and maintain compliance with fine particulate matter (PM) and ozone national ambient air quality standards (NAAQS).
-The CAA also requires that each state prohibit emissions that significantly interfere with the ability of another state to meet NAAQS.4 On March 15, 2021, the EPA finalized decreases to allowable emissions under the Cross-State Air Pollution Rule (CSAPR) and the 2008 ozone NAAQS for 10 PJM states.5 On February 28, 2022, the EPA proposed a Federal Implementation Plan (FIP), to be known as the "Transport Rule," for 26 states that addresses the contribution of those states to problems in other states in attaining and maintaining the 2015 Ozone NAAQS.6 The proposed FIP requirements would establish ozone season NO_v emissions budgets for electric generating units in the PJM states, excluding North Carolina and the District of Columbia.
-On January 6, 2023, the EPA proposed to lower the primary annual PM{2, c} standard to 9.0 to 10.0 μ g/m3 from 12.0 μ g/m3.7

-- NSR.
-On August 1, 2019, the EPA proposed to reform the New Source Review (NSR) permitting program.8 NSR requires new projects and existing projects receiving major overhauls that significantly increase emissions to obtain permits. - RICE.
+The CAA also requires that each state prohibit emissions that significantly interfere with the ability of another state to meet NAAOS.
+On March 15, 2021, the EPA finalized decreases to allowable emissions under the Cross-State Air Pollution Rule (CSAPR) and the 2008 ozone NAAQS for 10 PJM states.
+On February 28, 2022, the EPA proposed a Federal Implementation Plan (FIP), to be known as the "Transport Rule," for 26 states that addresses the contribution of those states to problems in other states in attaining and maintaining the 2015 Ozone NAAQS.
+The proposed FIP requirements would establish ozone season NOv emissions budgets for electric generating units in the PJM states, excluding North Carolina and the District of Columbia.
+On February 27, 2024, the EPA issues a rule reducing the primary annual $PM{25}$ standard to 9.0 $\mu$ g/m from 12.0 $\mu$ g/m. - NSR.
+On August 1, 2019, the EPA proposed to reform the New Source Review (NSR) permitting program.
+NSR requires new projects and existing projects receiving major overhauls that significantly increase emissions to obtain permits. - RICE.
 Stationary reciprocating internal combustion engines (RICE) are electrical generation facilities like diesel engines typically used for backup, emergency or supplemental power.
-RICE must be tested annually.9 RICE do not have to meet the same emissions standards if they are stationary emergency RICE.
-Environmental regulations allow stationary emergency RICE participating in demand response programs to operate for up to 100 hours per calendar year when providing emergency demand response when there is a PJM declared NERC Energy Emergency Alert Level 2 or there are five percent voltage/frequency deviations.
+RICE must be tested annually.
+RICE do not have to meet the same emissions standards if they are stationary emergency RICE.
+Environmental regulations allow stationary emergency RICE participating in demand response programs to operate for up to 100 hours per calendar year when providing emergency Alert Level 2 or there are five percent voltage/frequency deviations.